Zemach and Friar radii of the proton and neutron from lattice QCD: Conclusions

 \section{Conclusions}

-We have performed the first lattice-QCD calculation of the Zemach radius of the proton, which includes the contributions from quark-connected and -disconnected diagrams and presents a full error budget.
-The overall precision of our result is sufficient to make a meaningful comparison to other calculations based on experiments.
-Our final estimate, which is given in \cref{eq:result}, points to a small value for the Zemach radius, but is consistent with most of the previous determinations within two standard deviations.
+We have performed the first lattice-QCD calculation of the Zemach and Friar radii of the proton and neutron, which includes the contributions from quark-connected and -disconnected diagrams and presents a full error budget.
+The overall precision of our results for the proton is sufficient to make a meaningful comparison to data-driven evaluations.
+Our final estimates, which are given in \cref{eq:result_rZp,eq:result_rF3p,eq:result_rZn,eq:result_rF3n}, point to small values for the Zemach and Friar radii of the proton, but are consistent with most of the previous determinations within two standard deviations.
+We agree rather well with the dispersive analysis of Ref.\@ \cite{Lin2022} regarding the electric properties of the proton (\ie the Friar radius), but to a much lesser degree on its magnetic properties (\ie the Zemach radius).

-We stress that our result for $r_Z^p$ is highly correlated with that for the electromagnetic radii of the proton \cite{Djukanovic2023,Djukanovic2023a}.
-Thus, our relatively low value for the Zemach radius is not unexpected, and it does not give rise to an independent puzzle from the lattice perspective.
+We stress that our results are highly correlated with those for the electromagnetic radii \cite{Djukanovic2023,Djukanovic2023a}.
+Thus, our relatively low values for the Zemach and Friar radii of the proton are not unexpected, and they do not give rise to an independent puzzle from the lattice perspective.